-Bike racks are extremely useful for transporting bikes, but can using a bike rack actually damage your car?
-If you use bike racks frequently, this may be an important aspect to consider.
-This is also important if you have an expensive car, since you’ll want to keep the car in great condition.
+Bike racks are extremely useful for transporting bikes, but can be using a bike rack actually damage your car?

 Improper installation, use, or maintenance of a bike rack can cause damage to your car.